Notes about NetworkX namespace objects set up here:

 argument of the wrapped function.
 If more than one graph is required

-for the algorithm (or if the graph is not the first argument), provide
+for the function (or if the graph is not the first argument), provide

 indicates the 0th parameter ``G`` of the function is a required graph,